bgoonz/gists-revamp/by-extension/markdown/Node.md

 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

 Node.js’ package ecosystem, npm, is the largest ecosystem of open source libraries in the world.
-We already discussed the first line of this definition: “Node.js® is a JavaScript runtime built on Chrome’s V8 JavaScript engine.”
-Now let’s understand the other two lines so we can find out why Node.js is so popular.
+We already discussed the first line of this definition: “Node.js® is a JavaScript runtime built on Chrome’s V8 JavaScript engine. " Now let’s understand the other two lines so we can find out why Node.js is so popular.

 I/O refers to input/output.
 It can be anything ranging from reading/writing local files to making an HTTP request to an API.